Diobyte/QQTLuaLS/README.md

 This is a Lua Language Server (LuaLS) plugin that provides type annotations and IntelliSense support for the QQT Diablo API, used in Lua scripts for Diablo Immortal game automation.

-**Version 1.9.1** - Enhanced with improved examples, type safety, operator support, and automation tools.
+**Version --current** - Enhanced with improved examples, type safety, operator support, and automation tools.

 ## Features